roodrigoc/z80computer-release/README.md

 Need more info?
 ===============

-  Checkout the other documents in this package for more detais in the build and

-operation of the Kraft80, there are tons of details!
+  You will find some other documentation in the project's directories.
+This part

+is still WIP, so please be patient and check every few days.
+New documentation is

+being added often.